Frequently Asked Questions - FAQ

 20 %

-To activate a new group discount promotion for your club or association, the following steps are necessary:
+To start a new group discount offer for your club or association, the following steps are necessary:

-1. The board of the club or association contacts us at and informs us that they want to start a group discount promotion.
+1. The board of the club or association contacts us at and informs us that they want to start a group discount offer.

 2. We send the board of the club or association a list of promotion codes.